idbrii/vim-mergetool/readme.md

 nmap <leader>mt <plug>(MergetoolToggle)
 ```

-When exiting merge mode, if merge was unsuccessful, `vim-mergetool` would discard changes to merged file and rollback to a buffer state as it were right before starting a new merge.
+When exiting merge mode, if merge was unsuccessful, `vim-mergetool` discards changes to merged file and rollback to a buffer state as it were right before starting a new merge.

 Unlike running as a `git mergetool`, `LOCAL`, `REMOTE` and `BASE` history revisions are not passed from the outside.
 In this mode, `vim-mergetool` extracts them from the numbered stages of Git index.